ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tree, when and by whom planted is
+not known.
+This tree had sent two
+of its main roots into the graves of
+Mr. and Mrs. Williams.
+The larger
+root had pushed its way Through the
+earth until it had readied the j rc-r-,.--
 spot occupied by the skull of Roger
 Williams.
 There making a turn as if
 going round the skull, it followed the1